symfony/symfony-docs/setup.rst

 To create your new Symfony application, first make sure you're using PHP 7.1 or higher and have `Composer`_ installed.
 If you don't, start by :doc:`installing Composer globally </setup/composer>` on your system.
+If you want to use a virtual machine (VM), check out :doc:`Homestead </setup/homestead>`.

-Then, create a new project by running:
+Create your new project by running:

 .. code-block:: terminal